thindil/bob/README.md

 You can use Docker images `adabuild` and `adabuildwin64` from the project [dockerada](https://github.com/thindil/dockerada).
 They contain all libraries and compiler needed to build the game.
+Recommended version is `9`

-To build Linux version of the program, download `adabuild` image and type in
+To build Linux version of the program, download `adabuild:9` image and type in
 console:

-`docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuild /bin/bash -c "cd /app && gprbuild -p -P bob.gpr -XMode=release"`
+`docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuild:9 /bin/bash -c "cd /app && gprbuild -p -P bob.gpr -XMode=release"`

-To build Windows 64-bit version of the program, download `adabuildwin64` image and type in console:
+To build Windows 64-bit version of the program, download `adabuildwin64:9` image and type in console:

-`docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuildwin64 /bin/bash -c "cd /app && gprbuild -p -P bob.gpr -XMode=release --target=x86_64-windows"`
+`docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuildwin64:9 /bin/bash -c "cd /app && gprbuild -p -P bob.gpr -XMode=release --target=x86_64-windows"`

 ### Classic way